-Here are the first few paragraphs of the latest draft.
+Here are the first few pages of the completed novel.

 No sooner did I decide to hitchhike to California than I got a surprise call from Rick Winwood, one of my buddies from the Navy.
 He was in Boston, up from Texas to deliver a load of Mexican marijuana.
 He would swing through Binghamton in a few days.
 Did he want company on his drive back to Fort Worth?
 You bet.
 Hanging up the phone I was already gone, off on my first lucky ride, a thousand miles of interstate from my wife Ronnie’s affair with her boss.